rcasto/cupandpen/content/game-development-collision-detection.md

 In incorporating a QuadTree, I went ahead and built my own little javascript library called [simplequad](https://github.com/rcasto/simplequad).

 It is meant to aid in doing one thing well and that is collision detection.
-You pass in objects implementing one required method `getBounds()`.
-This allows simplequad to bucket your object appropriately.
+You pass in objects implementing a `Bound` interface.
+This allows simplequad to then bucket your objects appropriately.
 Then you can query the QuadTree produced with a boundary to see what objects are in said boundary window.
 If 2 objects are within the bounds of 1 objects bounding container, you have a collision.

 On to the next topic to learn more on…collision resolution.
 I can detect collisions pretty well, but not so great at resolving them at the moment.